emiliobresolin/emiliobresolin/README.md

 ### Hello World 👋

-- :mag_right: Currently aiming to be a great software developer.
+- :floppy_disk: Currently Aiming to be a Great Software Developer.
 - :computer: Studying System Analysis and Development.

 <div>